alihusain120/RecognizeMe/README.md

 Main work is done in model/

+__RecognizeMe.ipynb__:
+  This has all the main functionality written and tested that was then translated onto the .py files.
+For some reason keras_vggface module doesn't load in the .py scripts sometimes, so if replicating it try to use this notebook's cells rather than corresponding .py files.

 __sample_collect.py__:

   Runs a script with openCV to snap 300 photos from system webcam.
 Each photo is detected for a face using OpenCV's Cascade Classifier.
 If a face is detected it is cropped and saved.